Ida Reid Blair: Social Advocacy

 In 1918, Mrs. Blair became field secretary of the Women's City Club.
-In 1921, the club examined New York's sanitary code and found so many violations that Health Commissioner Copeland formed a Women's City Club Sanitary Reserve Corps.
-As field secretary of the club, she also addressed fire prevention, legislation to protect working women, and the creation of a national Department of Education.
+In 1921, the club examined New York's sanitary conditions and found many code violations that prompted Health Commissioner Copeland to form a Women's City Club Sanitary Reserve Corps.
+As field secretary of the club, she also addressed fire prevention, legislation to protect working women, and the creation of a national department of education.

 Business

-In 1921, Mrs. Blair joined Mrs. Norman de R. Whitehouse as vice president in a firm manufacturing leather goods.
-After a year, she quit to become financia secretary for the Neurological Institute of New York, where she worked to raise funds until 1927.
+In 1921, Mrs. Blair joined Mrs. Norman de R. Whitehouse as vice president of a leather goods manufacturer.
+After a year, she quit to become financial secretary for the Neurological Institute of New York, where she worked to raise funds until 1927.

 Politics

-In 1924 Mrs. Blair founded the Women's Democratic Union, which worked for the Democratic ticket in state and local races.
+In 1924 Mrs. Blair founded the Women's Democratic Union, which worked for the Democratic ticket in state and local elections.